jamielapointe/cpp_practice/README.md

 ### Configure your build

 To configure the project, you could use `cmake`, or `ccmake` or `cmake-gui`.
 It is assumed the user knows how to build software.
-If not, then there are many great resource online.

 #### Running the tests